 Saint Nicholas School was established in 1939 in a group of buildings set in the heart of the attractive hamlet of Churchgate Street, near Old Harlow.
 The school quickly built up a reputation as a caring institution and a centre of educational excellence.
 A move to nearby Hillingdon House in 1977 and a substantial building programme in recent years allowed for gradual expansion of the school to its present size of 400 boys and girls aged 4-16.
 Today, the Headmaster and Governors remain committed to the continued development of the school to provide the best facilities and opportunities for all pupils.

 The school is situated in delightful gardens and grounds which extend to more than 14 acres.
 Infants, juniors and seniors are each housed in their own area, within close proximity of each other, enabling good access to shared facilities.
-The school is appropriately equipped with specialist classrooms, science laboratories, technology areas, ICT rooms, senior and junior libraries and a theatre.
+The school is appropriately equipped with specialist classrooms, science laboratories, technology areas, ICT rooms, lower, middle and upper school libraries and a theatre.
 Sports facilities include extensive playing fields, tennis courts, heated swimming pool and a magnificent sports hall.

 Our philosophy is based upon a commitment to sound moral principles and a view of education as an all-round preparation for life.
 Academic work is given strong emphasis and, equally, sound guidance in personal development is seen as an integral part of a good education.